 - First-year transfer students

 - Students with an institutional need, in accordance with established eligibility criteria

 With the increased capacity, UCLA will also be able to welcome a higher percentage of the following groups than previously anticipated:

 Graduate student housing will continue to be offered as usual.

-The amount of housing UCLA can offer is directly tied to Los Angeles County Department of Public Health mandates, so while we unfortunately cannot guarantee housing for the upcoming academic year, we will make available as much of our housing inventory as we can.
+While we unfortunately cannot guarantee housing for all students for the upcoming academic year, we will make available as much of our housing inventory as we can.
 If we are not able to accommodate everyone in the fall, additional housing is expected to be available starting in winter quarter 2022, and we may be able to make offers to more students at that time.

-Students who do not fall into one of the above groups but who plan to return to campus should secure housing off-campus in privately owned accommodations.
+Students who do not fall into one of the groups above but who plan to return to campus are encouraged to secure housing off-campus in privately owned accommodations.

 More information about both on-campus and off-campus housing is available on the UCLA Housing website.

-UCLA is exploring various potential flexible work options for staff, which could include remote or hybrid work arrangements, and hopes to provide guidance to departments and units in the near future.
+UCLA continues to explore various potential flexible work options for staff, including remote and hybrid work arrangements.
+Schedules may include FlexWork arrangements in which groups of employees alternate working on site and from home.
 We are excited about the ways in which this can help improve quality of life for our employees, reduce our environmental impact and create additional space on the UCLA campus.
-More information on these plans is available in Planning for a Phased Transition Back to Campus (PDF) and Workplace of the Future (PDF), and in our April 14 town hall video.

 It is conceivable that many returning employees who formerly used public transportation or UCLA’s various transportation services may instead choose to drive to campus.
 To alleviate any potential pressure on parking capacity, we will be working to design plans that strategically stagger the days various employees working hybrid in-person/remote schedules come to campus.